HaskellHydra/tic-tac-toe/README.md

     - Game choice (either 'X' or 'O' or 'N')
     - Players can claim the reward before the deadline if one of them won the game
     - If the game outcome is **not determined**/**or a tie** before the deadline the funds will be refunded.

+# Tasks

+- [ ] Implement the Off chain code to play the game with correct moves
+- [ ] Implmenet the ON chain code to verify the players moves
+- [ ] Move all the test code into a different file